tranter/raspberry-pi-qt-builds/README.md

 The binaries support Raspbian Linux and the Raspberry Pi 3 only.

 The QtWebengine and QtLocation modules are not included as they require more memory to build than is available on a Raspberry Pi 3.

+Qt 5.11.0 requires a newer version of libclang to build the documentation than is currently available in Raspian.
+The Qt documentation is currently not available in these builds.

 # Future Plans